TechhSavvy/StudyNotes/StudyNotes/TypeScript/Play_Notes/TypeScript.md

 #### Static Typing

-Here are the Types we can use in TypeScript.
+Here are the Types we use in TypeScript.

 | TypeScript Types | Description |
 | --- | ---|